 Exactly three years ago, we chose the picturesque Cinque Terre for our summer vacation.
-I hold this destination dearly in my heart, as my now husband popped the question during our stay there.

 The most famous part of the Ligurian Coast comprises five centuries-old small fishing villages (Cinque Terre translates to five lands) of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 The wider area, known as Cinque Terre National Park (a UNESCO WHS site since 1997), includes also the towns of Levanto and La Spezia.